gomi42/FillLevelControl/README.md

 ```

 The implementation of the `FillLevelControl` is straight foreward.
-It sets the height and the color of the inner rectangle `Part_FillLevel` according to the fill level and corrects the rectangle's height when the control is resized.
+The method `SetFillLevel` sets the height and the color of the inner rectangle `Part_FillLevel` according to the fill level and corrects the rectangle's height when the control is resized.